 We have a particular focus on trying to get students on the most appropriate courses based on their prior attainment, whether this is the academic route or the Vocational route.
 A great deal of time is spent with each student to assess their needs during several one to one interviews with a member of staff.
-Several BTEC qualifications have recently been added to our curriculum and we have seen the percentage of students applying to University remaining fairly constant.
-Advice and guidance is also given to students looking for employment or apprenticeships.
+Several BTEC qualifications have been added to our curriculum and we have seen the percentage of students applying to University remaining fairly constant.
+Advice and guidance is also given to students looking for employment or apprenticeships and we have seen a growth in the number of students progressing to a Higher Level Apprenticeship.
+Our tutorial program evolves to support students in all aspects of their two year journey and their progression after college.